Alfresco/alfresco-ng2-components/docs/core/upload.directive.md

 </div>
 ```

-It is possible controlling when upload behaviour is enabled/disabled by binding directive to a `boolean` value or expression:
+You can enable or disable upload functionality by binding the directive to a boolean
+value or expression:

 ```html
 <div [adf-upload]="true">...</div>